 - RUNNER-UP: Blibly Solar Glow Cobblestone Garden Decor

 - ALSO CONSIDER: Aityvert Flickering Flame Solar Torches

 Consider a number of factors when choosing the solar path lighting.

-• Charge: A majority of options on the market have LED (light emitting diode) lights, which tend to hold a longer and brighter charge than incandescent and fluorescent bulbs.
-Consumers can typically find the fully-charged run time on the manufacturer’s box.
+- Charge: A majority of options on the market have LED (light-emitting diode) lights, which tend to hold a longer and brighter charge than incandescent or fluorescent bulbs.
+You can typically find the fully-charged run time among the specs provided by the manufacturer.

-• Brightness: In terms of brightness, the average solar path light delivers an effect similar to a 40-watt light bulb, although stronger options are also available for a slightly higher price.
-The consumer can this information on the manufacture’s box listed in “lumens “—a measure of visible brightness.
-Most solar panel lights have a lumens level of 1 to 30; the higher the number, the brighter the light bulb.
+- Brightness: The average solar path light delivers an effect similar to that of a 40-watt light bulb, although stronger options are also available.
+Brightness is measured in lumens.
+Most solar panel lights have a lumens level of 1 to 30; the higher the number, the brighter the bulb.

-• Design: As for appearance, solar path lights are available in a wide variety of styles.
-Whether you prefer classic craftsman designs, Victorian vibes, ethereal-looking orbs, or a quirky custom look, there’s a light on the market to suit your taste.
-For a more high-tech lighting solution, consider buying motion-activated lights, or ones that glow in a flickering pattern like candles.
+- Design: Solar path lights are available in a wide variety of styles.
+Whether you prefer classic Craftsman designs, Victorian vibes, or ethereal-looking orbs, there’s a light on the market to suit your taste.
+For a more high-tech lighting solution, consider opting for motion-activated lights, or ones that glow in a flickering pattern like candles.

 Path lights don’t have to be so formal.
 For a funky twist on garden lighting, try Blibly’s luminous stones.
 Each bright cobblestone covers almost 13 by 10 inches of area and features an energy-efficient LED bulb with 16 adjustable color filters.
 The 2000mAh NiMH battery lasts eight to 10 hours, turning on and off automatically at dusk and dawn.